Mobilité Francophone

 Common questions for the application process

-What is Mobilité Francophone? – A general overview
+What is the 'Francophone Mobility' work permit? – A general overview

-• Mobilité Francophone is a work permit under the International Mobility Program.
-It is not to be confused with the ‘International Experience Program’ that has completely different requirements.
+• The Francophone Mobility work permit is a work permit under the International Mobility Program (IMP).
+It should not be confused with the ‘International Experience Program’ (IEC) which has completely different requirements.

 • It is an employer-specific work permit, so you can only work for the employer who made this work permit possible.

-• The most awesome part: No LMIA is required.
+• The most awesome part: You do not need an LMIA.

 • You do not have to be a citizen of a French country.
 It is open to all nationalities who speak French.